RobustIV and controlfunctionIV: Causal Inference for Linear and Nonlinear Models with Invalid Instrumental Variables: Nonlinear outcome models

-Finally, we conclude the usage part by looking at the usage of \code{Probit.cf}, which is designed for the binary outcome with unmeasured confounders and possibly invalid IVs.
-For illustration, we use the {\bf Mroz} data and define the binary outcome variable $Y_0$ to take the value 1 if the continuous outcome $Y$ is greater than the median of $Y$ and 0 otherwise.
+In this section, we look at the usage of \code{Probit.cf}, which is designed for the binary outcome with unmeasured confounders and possibly invalid IVs.
+For illustration, we use the {Mroz} data in Section \ref{sec: cf} and define the binary outcome variable $Y_0$ to take the value 1 if the continuous outcome $Y$ is greater than the median of $Y$ and 0 otherwise.
 We use the same treatment variable $D$ as in the \code{cf} example.
 Contrary to the \code{cf} example, we set the candidates of IVs $Z$ as \code{motheduc}, \code{fatheduc}, \code{huseduc}, \code{exper}, and \code{expersq}, and assume that we have covariates $X$ as \code{age}.

 We implement the \texttt{Probit.cf} function to estimate the CATE by increasing the treatment value from the median of $D$ to the median plus one.
 We can call \code{summary} to see the result of \code{Probit.cf}.
 The function \code{summary} provides information on the valid IVs $\hhat{\mathcal{V}}$, the point estimator, standard error, and $95\%$ confidence interval for $\beta$ in \eqref{probit model}, and the point estimator, the standard error, and $95\%$ confidence interval of CATE.